shanebyrneonmars/PTYS551_2024/README.md

 ```

 Once conda is setup up like this we'll create two environments.
 Firstly, using the commands below, create an environment called ptys551 and install many packages within it that will be useful later.
-Note the numpy version has to be the older one... many packages don't support 2.0 yet.
+Note the numpy version has to be the older one... many packages don't support v2.0 yet.
 If you're trying to start over and want to erase the current ptys551 environment then the first command just removes the existing ptys551 environment (it's harmless to run if that environment doesn't exist).
-One package isn't available on conda forge and needs to be installed with pip with in the ptys551 environment as shown in the code below.
+One package isn't available on conda forge and needs to be installed with pip within the ptys551 environment as shown in the code below.

 ```bash
 conda env remove -n ptys551